soderlind/super-admin-all-sites-menu/readme.txt

 2. Menu data are stored locally in IndexedDB.

 == Changelog ==

+= 1.10.0 =
+* Added: Search by URL — the search filter now matches site URLs in addition to site names (#45)
+* Added: Updated search placeholder to "Search by name or URL"

 = 1.9.0 =
 * Fixed: PHP copy-paste bug in set_properties() — cache expiration validation checked wrong variable